fenago/ruby-programming/lab_guides/Lab_5.md

 * * * * *

 #### 5.2.3.
-Using ActiveResource {#ch05lev2sec6}
+Using ActiveResource

-We started this chapter by showing you how easy it is to use open-uri and Net::HTTP.
+We started This lab by showing you how easy it is to use open-uri and Net::HTTP.
 Well, easy is a relative term.
 Building a client library to access our task manager service will still require a fair amount of boilerplate code—more than we care to write, test, and maintain.
 We also